- Home Decorating

 - Upholster an unfinished base headboard: however, if you feel most comfortable taking baby steps, buy a simple base headboard and reupholster it in the fabric of your choice.
 The 15-1/2" x 15-1/2" block headboard below is a perfect example of this.

-► Wood • There are also a wide variety of options when it comes to wooden headboards.
-Simple painted headboards (lower left) can be fairly inexpensive.
-Log pole headboards (lower right) can cost more but lend a very rustic, cowboy feel to a room.
+Wood • There are also a wide variety of options when it comes to wooden headboards.
+Simple painted headboards can be fairly inexpensive; log pole headboards can cost more but lend a very rustic, cowboy feel to a room.
 Intricately carved wooden headboards, while beautiful, can be extremely pricey.

-New iron beds, as shown below, are much, much more expensive.
-The advantage is that they can have a decidedly cowboy theme to their design.
+New iron beds are typically much more expensive.
+The advantage is that you might be able to find one with a decidedly cowboy theme.

 When it comes to linens, whether sheets, bedskirts or coverlets, there are many wonderful cowboy/cowgirl themes - but they're not the only way to give a western feel to a bedroom.
 Think also in terms of the following types of fabrics and patterns: